This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 All sexual assault survivors have the right to a properly conducted exam in which they are treated with dignity, compassion, and respect.
-In September 2004, former U.S. Attorney General John Ashcroft released the Attorney General’s National Protocol for Sexual Assault Medical Forensic Examinations (SAFE Protocol), which offers guidance for communities that want to develop a response that is sensitive to sexual assault victims and promotes offender accountability.
+In September 2004, former U.S. Attorney General John Ashcroft released the Attorney General’s National Protocol for Sexual Assault Medical Forensic Examinations (SAFE Protocol), which offers guidance for communities that want to develop a response that is sensitive to sexual assault victims and promotes accountability for those committing offenses.
 Produced by the Office on Violence Against Women and based upon best practices from around the country, the SAFE Protocol also examines the roles of other members of the sexual assault response team (SART), namely law enforcement officers, prosecutors, victim advocates, and forensic scientists.

 A recent study funded by NIJ examined the efficacy of SANE/SART interventions as tools in the criminal justice system.
 The study findings indicate that in communities with these programs, sexual assault cases are reported more quickly.
 In cases involving SANE/SART interventions, the average time between the assault and the report is 5.6 days, compared to 33 days in cases without these interventions.
 According to the researchers, cases with SANE/SART interventions have more evidence available and are more likely to have victim participation.
 Further, they found that this intervention is a significant factor in the identification and arrest of a suspect, is a strong predictor that charges will be filed, and increases the likelihood of conviction.